VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.md

 2. Create a new project by uploading the ZIP to the online tool.
 3. Set `main.tex` as the main document if the platform does not detect it automatically.
 4. Compile the project.
+5. Compare the generated document with the corresponding reference PDF in the `examples/` folder (PT or EN) to confirm that the template is being rendered correctly.
+6. Read the generated document before replacing the sample content.
+It contains rules, guidelines and LaTeX examples for preparing the dissertation.
-5. Edit the metadata and sample content for your dissertation.
+7. Edit the metadata and sample content for your dissertation.

 The GitHub repository is the authoritative distribution source.
 Overleaf is supported as an editing and compilation workflow.